How can you determine if couple’s therapy is making things worse?

 No amount of behavioral change on your side will change his false idea of your role in his life.
 You are not meant to live a silent, fearful life with your partner.
 And he is not meant to abuse.
 These are core, foundational problems that he (the abuser) must address within himself that have nothing to do with you or your behavior.

 If a therapist or pastor ever reinforces your abusive partner’s behavior and actions through such tactics as mirroring, empathy, sympathy, instruction, behavioral interventions, s/he is not therapeutically trained or informed in treating domestic violence and emotional abuse.

 The abuse is never your fault, and no amount of poor communication or lack of intimacy will ever justify his harm, damage, or assault.

-Victim blaming and false accusations have the potential to arise when the Alleged Perpetrator’s feelings are validated and patterns are disguised or being manipulated.
+Victim blaming and false accusations have the potential to arise when the abuser’s feelings are validated and patterns are disguised or being manipulated.
 The issue of abuse needs to be uncovered and brought to light before any other relational problems can even begin to be addressed.
 Abuse is a one-way problem where there is one victim and one perpetrator.
 Ultimately, couple’s therapy is designed to tackle interpersonal relational problems (like communication), which may be preventing you from connecting as a couple.